ibm-cloud-docs/monitoring/exporters/prometheus.md

 ### IPMI exporter
 {: #prometheus_ipmi}

-In addition to the set of metrics that are automatically collected by the Sysdig agent, you might want to collect other metrics such as sensor metrics.
+In addition to the set of metrics that are automatically collected by the monitoring agent, you might want to collect other metrics such as sensor metrics.

 Configure the [Prometheus IPMI exporter](https://github.com/soundcloud/ipmi_exporter){: external} to collect Intelligent Platform Management Interface (IPMI) device sensor metrics.
 {: note}